-Make schedules available two weeks or more in advance.
-This helps everyone.
-Your employees can arrange childcare, transportation, and schedule personal activities.
-You will have less absenteeism and tardiness.
+Firstly, make schedules available two weeks or more in advance.
+Indeed, this helps everyone.
+For example, your employees can arrange childcare, transportation, and schedule personal activities.
+As a result, you will have less absenteeism and tardiness.

-It shows your team that you care about their lives outside of work.
-You might need to do some adjusting after it’s created.
+Secondly, it shows your team that you care about their lives outside of work.
+Of course, you might need to do some adjusting after it’s published.
 But you can have most shifts in place.
-If you have some employees with a set schedule, it makes it easier.
+Furthermore, if you have some employees with a set schedule, it makes it easier.

-Predictive scheduling and fair workweek regulations are popping up everywhere.
-Your city or state may pass one soon.
+In addition, predictive scheduling and fair workweek regulations are popping up everywhere.
+In fact, your city or state may pass one soon.
 (If they haven’t already.)
 If you have compliant employee scheduling policies in place before they are mandated, you’ll save a lot of trouble.
 Besides, it makes good business sense to create a supportive work environment.
-It builds loyalty and good will.

 2. Cross-Train for Schedule Flexibility

-Cross-training is an important labor management tool.
-It increases productivity.
-It allows you to operate with a smaller, more nimble staff.
-It also affects employee scheduling.
-Make it part of the job description.
-Build cross-training into your onboarding.
-New hires will understand that they will learn more than one job role.
+If you are already posting schedules early but still struggling to cover shifts, consider cross-training.
+Cross-training is an important labor management tool with many benefits.
+First off, it increases productivity.
+This is because it allows you to operate with a smaller, more nimble staff.
+Consequently, it improves employee scheduling.
+Therefore, build cross-training into your onboarding.
+That way, new hires will understand that they will learn more than one job role.

-It’s common in restaurants where servers can bus tables and seat guests.
-In retail, train employees for each department.
-Hotels have a diverse staff.
-There are multiple opportunities for job role overlap.
+For example, cross-training common in restaurants where servers can bus tables and seat guests.
+Similarly, in retail, you can train employees for each department.
+Hotels have a diverse staff, as well, which provides are multiple opportunities for job role overlap.

-Entry-level workers will be eager to expand their skills so they can cover more shifts.
-Your team will be better able to adapt to fluctuating customer levels.
-You can do more with a smaller workforce.
-If some job roles are less-pleasant, switching things up can improve morale.
+Although cross-training helps manager, it benefits employee as well.
+For example, entry-level workers will be eager to expand their skills so they can cover more shifts.
+In addition, your team will be better able to adapt to fluctuating customer levels.
+Moreover, if some job roles are less-pleasant, switching things up can improve morale.

 3. Empower Your Team With Self-Service Shift Trading